Phylogenetic automata, pruning, and multiple alignment: Informal tutorial on transducer composition

 \subsubsection{Sampling ancestral reconstructions under the TKF91 model}

-\widepngfig{forward2-root-fork-tkf91liv-tkf91mf}{ Additionally to finding just the highest-weight path through the machine of \figref{root-fork-tkf91liv-tkf91mf} (as in \figref{viterbi-root-fork-tkf91liv-tkf91mf}), it is possible to sample suboptimal paths proportional to their posterior probability.
+\widepngfig{forward2-root-fork-tkf91liv-tkf91mf}{ As well as finding just the highest-weight path through the machine of \figref{root-fork-tkf91liv-tkf91mf} (as in \figref{viterbi-root-fork-tkf91liv-tkf91mf}), it is possible to sample suboptimal paths proportional to their posterior probability.
 Here, two sampled paths through the state graph are shown. \formaldefs The subset of the state graph covered by the set of sampled paths is denoted $M'_n$ in \secref{ConstrainedExpanded}.
 The mathematical detail of sampling paths is described in \secref{Traceback}.}

 Instead of only saving the single highest-weight path through the machine of \figref{root-fork-tkf91liv-tkf91mf} (as in \figref{viterbi-root-fork-tkf91liv-tkf91mf}), we can sample several paths from the posterior probability distribution over paths.
 In \figref{forward2-root-fork-tkf91liv-tkf91mf}, two sampled paths through the state graph are shown.
 Tracing paths back through the state graph according to their posterior probability is straightforward once the Forward matrix is filled; the algorithmic internals are detailed in \secref{Traceback}.